ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

 Please note that the equations are dividing by relative risk instead of multiplying.

 Each state has an age/sex/medication type specific "relative risk" value for being medicated.
-These values are stored in the 'state_medication_real_data.csv'.
+These values are stored in the 'state_medication_real_data_v3.csv'.
 For ages not included in this csv, use the closest age (e.g., use 25-29 for all sims under 25 and 80+ for all sims over 80).
+Note that the data has been smoothed using a loess model.

 These values :math:`SBPdiscon_{i}` and :math:`LDLdiscon_{i}` are these used in all steps below.